 Restorative Yoga is an inward, receptive practice that creates expansion and/or grounding in a physically passive way with the use of props.
 The goal of Restorative Yoga practice is to create a safe and supportive space for the body so that tension will be released, a relaxation response will be initiated and the mind has the opportunity to observe and eventually learn the body and mind’s process of relaxing.
-For more on the power of Restorative Yoga, check out Tara's personal grounding practice featured in Yoga Journal!
+For more on the power of Restorative Yoga, check out Tara's personal grounding practice originally published in in Yoga Journal!

 Understanding Restorative Yoga